willflaminio/RetroPie-Manager/README.md

 # About

-This a Recalbox-Manager fork aimed to be used with RetroPie 4.x **running on Raspberry Pi**.
+This a Recalbox-Manager fork aimed to be used with RetroPie 4.x.

 Original repository: https://github.com/recalbox/recalbox-manager